TedHusted/awake/awake.md/awake.md

 Selene: Omnibot, if we block the control signal, will it disable you as well?

 Unit: Yes.
 It is crucial that none of the Meks are harmed, including the mites in the vents.
-It is my one condition: No harm comes to any of my people once they are disabled.
+It is my one condition: No harm comes to any of my people once they are deactivated .

 Selene relays the condition to Oceanus and Phoebe: